-11.34 --eager load debug, --no eager load debug
+11.35 --eager\load\debug, --no\eager\load\debug

-Keeps or removes debug section data.
+Manages how armlink loads debug section data.

-The --no_eager_load_debug option causes the linker to remove debug section data from memory after object loading.
+The --no\eager\load\debug option causes the linker to remove debug section data from memory after object loading.
 This lowers the peak memory usage of the linker at the expense of some linker performance, because much of the debug data has to be loaded again when the final image is written.

-Using --no eager load debug option does not affect the debug data that is written into the ELF file.
+Using --no\eager\load\debug option does not affect the debug data that is written into the ELF file.

-The default is --eager_load_debug.
+The default is --eager\load\debug.

 If you use some command-line options, such as --map, the resulting image or object built without debug information might differ by a small number of bytes.
 This is because the .comment section contains the linker command line used, where the options have differed from the default.
-Therefore

---no_eager_load_debug images are a little larger and contain Program Header and possibly a section header a small number of bytes later.
-Use --no_comment_section to eliminate this difference.
+Therefore --no\eager\load\debug images are a little larger and contain Program Header and possibly a section header a small number of bytes later.
+Use --no\comment\section to eliminate this difference.

-11.20 -- comment section, -- no comment section on page 11-243.
+11.20 --comment\section, --no\comment\section on page 11-239.

-11.35 --eh-frame-hdr
+11.36 --eh\frame\hdr

-When an AArch64 image contains C++ exceptions, merges all .eh_frame sections into one .eh_frame section and then creates the .eh_frame_hdr section.
-This option is the default.
+When an AArch64 image contains C++ exceptions, merges all .eh\frame sections into one .eh\frame section and then creates the .eh\frame\hdr section.

-The .eh_frame_hdr section contains a binary search table of pointers to the .eh_frame records.
+The .eh\frame\hdr section contains a binary search table of pointers to the .eh\frame records.
 During the merge armlink removes any orphaned records.

-Only .eh_frame sections defined by the Linux Standard Base specification are supported.
-The .eh_frame_hdr section is created according to the Linux Standard Base specification.
-If armlink finds an unexpected .eh_frame section, it stops merging, does not create the .eh_frame_hdr section, and generates corresponding warnings.
+Only .eh\frame sections defined by the Linux Standard Base specification are supported.
+The .eh\frame\hdr section is created according to the Linux Standard Base specification.
+If armlink finds an unexpected .eh\frame section, it stops merging, does not create the .eh\frame\hdr section, and generates corresponding warnings.